Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 arguments.

 Explanation of arguments:
+* `--configdir path` can be used instead of the individual config switches below if all configuration json files are in one directory and named after their switch.
+For example, if you have a directory named `config` and under that directory you have the files `credentials.json`, `config.json`, `pool.json` and `jobs.json`, then you can use this argument instead of the
+following:
   * `--credentials path/to/credentials.json` is required for all actions.
   * `--config path/to/config.json` is required for all actions.
+  * `--pool path/to/pool.json` is required for most actions.
+  * `--jobs path/to/jobs.json` is required for job-related actions.
 * `--filespec jobid:taskid:filename` is to specify the file location to stream or retrieve for the actions `streamfile` or `gettaskfile` respectively.
 If this argument is not supplied, the script will prompt for input.
-* `--pool path/to/pool.json` is required for most actions.
-* `--jobs path/to/jobs.json` is required for job-related actions.
 * `--nodeid <compute node id>` is only required for the `delnode` and `getnodefile` action.
 * `-v` is for verbose output